Battery Case Blues: Fan’s Stadium Stumble Gets a Partial Court Recharge

 Disclaimer: The information provided on this page is for general informational purposes only and does not constitute legal advice.
 Reading or interacting with this content does not create an attorney-client relationship between you and Cox Law, PLLC.
 Each legal matter is unique, and the information contained herein may not apply to your specific situation.
 Do not act or refrain from acting based on any content on this site without seeking appropriate legal counsel.
 If you have a specific legal concern, please consult a licensed attorney.
 Contacting us via email does not establish an attorney-client relationship.

-In Ortega v.
-JW Marriott Investment, LLC, a hotel guest tripped over a raised, unmarked concrete slab that held a gate arm in a resort
+The Incident: A Hidden Hazard in Plain Sight In Ortega v.
+JW Marriott Investment, LLC, a hotel guest tripped over a raised, unmarked concrete slab

 When a car crash happens, both the injured person and the at-fault driver (and their insurer) want to know one thing: how much is this